Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Introduction

 \section{Introduction}

-A number of analyses are available for fragmentation of pseudoscalar mesons and baryons till date; see, for example, Ref.~\cite{Kret} for $\pi$, Refs.~\cite{Indu,Misra,Albino1, Albino2,Albino3,Kumano1,Kumano2,Strat} for $K$ meson, Refs.~\cite{Hirai,Flor} for proton, and Refs.~\cite{Misra,Stratmann} for $\eta$ fragmentation with comprehensive reviews in Refs.~\cite{Albino1,Albino2,Albino3,Ams} as well.
+A number of analyses are available for fragmentation of pseudoscalar mesons and baryons till date; see, for example, Ref.\cite{Kret} for $\pi$, Refs.\cite{Indu,Misra,Albino1,Albino2,Albino3,Kumano1,Kumano2,Strat} for $K$ meson, Refs.\cite{Hirai,Flor} for proton, and Refs.\cite{Misra,Stratmann} for $\eta$ fragmentation with comprehensive reviews in Refs.\cite{Albino1,Albino2,Albino3,Ams} as well.
 No such considerable interest has been shown towards vector meson production due to the scarcity of the data available so far.

 Hadroproduction of $\phi$ vector mesons in proton-proton collisions is a good candidate signal for Quark Gluon Plasma (QGP) in heavy nucleus-nucleus collisions.
 This requires a good understanding of $\phi$ hadroproduction in $p\,p$ collisions, which will serve as a baseline for nucleus--nucleus studies.
-With this motivation, analyses had been done for vector meson fragmentation in $e^+\,e^-$ scattering at Leading Order (LO) \cite{Savilo} and Next-to-Leading Order (NLO) \cite{Savinlo} and in $p\,p$ collisions at LO \cite{Savilo} as well.
-In this paper, for the first time, this has been extended to a combined investigation for the fragmentation of the entire vector meson nonet in $e^+\,e^-$ and for $\om$ and $\phi$ meson production in $p\,p$ collisions at NLO using the LEP \cite{Data, Rho, Omega} and SLD \cite{SLD} data for $e^+\,e^-$ and RHIC PHENIX \cite{RHIC} data for $p\,p$ hadroproduction.
+With this motivation, analyses had been done for vector meson fragmentation in $e^+\,e^-$ scattering at Leading Order (LO)\cite{Savilo} and Next-to-Leading Order (NLO)\cite{Savinlo} and in $p\,p$ collisions at LO\cite{Savilo} as well.
+In this paper, for the first time, this has been extended to a combined investigation for the fragmentation of the entire vector meson nonet in $e^+\,e^-$ and for $\om$ and $\phi$ meson production in $p\,p$ collisions at NLO using the LEP\cite{Data,Rho1,Rho2,Rho3,Rho5,Omega1,Omega2} and SLD\cite{SLD1,SLD2} data for $e^+\,e^-$ and RHIC PHENIX\cite{RHIC} data and LHC ALICE\cite{LHC-17} data for $p\,p$ hadroproduction.
+Analysis of individual vector meson production has been done, for instance, analysis of $\phi$ hadroproduction from LHC data was done in Ref.~\cite{Wei}.